buntine/necroblaster/README.md

 A rhythm game for the metal-obsessed.

-**NecroBlaster** is a "desk drumming" simulator that focuses on extreme metal genres such as death metal and black metal
+**NecroBlaster** is a "desk drumming" simulator that focuses on extreme metal genres such as death metal and black metal.
+It's kinda' like an abhorent, evil and cursed version of Dance Dance Revolution.

 ## Screenshots